 As an incoming undergraduate student, you are welcome to attend both drop-in sessions with an academic skills tutor and one-on-one sessions.

-The University’s Centre for Academic, Professional and Organisation Development (CAPOD) offers academic support through individual appointments, drop-in sessions, seminars and online resources.
-CAPOD is able to offer guidance on a wide range of topics, including:
+The University’s Centre for Educational Enhancement and Development (CEED) offers academic support through individual appointments, drop-in sessions, seminars and online resources.
+CEED is able to offer guidance on a wide range of topics, including:

 - academic and study skills (e.g. planning and writing essays, note-taking, citing and referencing, managing time)